Exploiting Latent Linearity in LLMs Improves Explainable Molecular Representation Learning: Experiments

-\textbf{Datasets.} We empirically evaluate {\em MoleX}'s performance on six mutagenicity datasets and one hepatotoxicity dataset.
-The mutagenicity datasets include Mutag \citep{debnath1991structure}, Mutagen \citep{morris2020tudataset}, PTC family (i.e., PTC-FM, PTC-FR, PTC-MM, and PTC-MR) \citep{toivonen2003statistical} and the hepatotoxicity dataset includes Liver \citep{liu2015data}.
-To demonstrate that {\em MoleX} can explain molecular properties using chemically meaningful substructures, we introduce the concept of ground truth: substructures verified by domain experts to have significant impacts on molecular properties.
-The ground truth substructures for six mutagenicity datasets are provided by \citet{lin2022orphicx, debnath1991structure}, while those for the hepatotoxicity dataset are provided by \citet{cheng2023group}.
-Further details are available in \cref{dataset details}.
+\textbf{Datasets.} We evaluate {\em MoleX} on six mutagenicity datasets and one hepatotoxicity dataset.
+The mutagenicity datasets include Mutag~\cite{debnath1991structure}, Mutagen~\cite{morris2020tudataset}, and the PTC family~\cite{toivonen2003statistical}; the hepatotoxicity dataset is Liver~\cite{liu2015data}.
+To demonstrate {\em MoleX}'s ability to explain molecular properties using chemically meaningful substructures, we introduce ground truth, substructures verified by domain experts to significantly impact molecular properties.
+Ground truth annotations for mutagenicity are from~\cite{lin2022orphicx, debnath1991structure}, and for hepatotoxicity from~\cite{cheng2023group}.
+To demonstrate the effectiveness of \textit{MoleX}, we further evaluate it on six MoleculeNet datasets: BBBP, Tox21, SIDER, ClinTox, BACE, and HIV~\cite{wu2018moleculenet}.
+MoleculeNet includes tasks influenced by nonlinear interactions, stereochemistry, and scaffold bias, making it a relatively challenging benchmark.
+Dataset details are provided in the Supplementary Material C.

-\textbf{Evaluation Metrics.} We show that {\em MoleX} achieves notable predictive performance, explainability performance, and computational efficiency.
-We apply a specific metric to evaluate each aspect of the model performance.
-For predictive performance, we define \(\frac{1}{\mathrm{I}} \sum_{i=1}^{I} \mathbb{I}(y^{(i)} = \hat{y}^{(i)})\) to compute the classification accuracy.
-For explainability performance, we follow the settings in GNNExplainer \citep{ying2019gnnexplainer} where explanations are treated as a binary classification of edges (the prediction that matches ground truth substructures as positive, and vice versa) and use the Area Under the Curve (AUC) to quantitatively measure the explanation accuracy.
-For computational efficiency, we measure the execution time in microseconds for each method.
+\textbf{Evaluation Metrics.} In this study, we evaluate the predictive performance, explainability performance, and computational efficiency of {\em MoleX}.
+In particular, we apply a specific metric to assess each of these aspect.
+For predictive performance, we define \(\frac{1}{n} \sum_{i=1}^{n} \mathbb{I}(y^{(i)} = \hat{y}^{(i)})\) to compute the classification accuracy.
+For explainability performance, we follow GNNExplainer \cite{ying2019gnnexplainer}, treating explanations as binary edge classification and using AUC to measure the accuracy.
+For computational efficiency, we evaluate the execution time for each method.

+Moreover, we also assess explanation accuracy against expert-annotated ground truth.
+As verified by \cite{lin2022orphicx, debnath1991structure}, the ground truth substructures for six mutagenicity datasets consist of an aromatic group, such as a benzene ring, bonded with another functional group, such as methoxy, oxhydryl, nitro, or carboxyl groups (note that ground truth exists only for the mutagenic class).
+For the Liver dataset, the chemist‑annotated ground truth includes features such as fused tricyclic saturated hydrocarbon moieties, hydrazines, arylacetic acids, and sulfonamide moieties~\cite{liu2015data}.
+We compare whether the substructures revealed by MoleX match the ground truth.